the-drunk-coder/megra-doc/docs/tutorial/making-sound.md

 	      :rev 0.2   ;; <-- reverb amount
 	))
 ```

-See the "Sound Events" section in the function reference for all parameters and available synths.
+See the [Sound Events](https://megra-doc.readthedocs.io/en/latest/function-reference/sound-events/) section in the function reference for all available synths and their parameters.

 ## Designing Complex Sounds and Instruments